-11.5.5 Restore the coil assembly and reconnect the coil wires to the harness receptacles.
+11.5.5 Restore the coil assem bly and reconnect the coil wires to the harness receptacles.

-11.6 CLEANING WATER SIGHT ASSEMBLY (Perform 11.1)
+11.6 CLEANING WATER SIGHT ASSEMBLY (Perform 11.1 first)

 11.6.1 Disconnect the electrical quick connects above and below the sight tube assembly (24).
 Disconnect the blue and the red tubes by firmly pressing the ferrule toward the fitting while withdrawing the tube.
-Remove the two screws which hold the assembly to the top bracket then release from the retaining clip.
+Remove the two screws which hold the assembly to the top bracket then release the retainer clip.